roselyne30/proxima-backend/README.md

-# proxima System - Backend
+# Proxima Centauri community
-Welcome to the backend of the proxima !
+Welcome to the backend of the Proxima Centauri community !
 This project is built with Flask and SQLAlchemy.
 It handles user authentication, transaction management, and database interactions, all while using JWT for secure authentication.
 ## Features
  User Authentication: Users can register and log in using JWT tokens.